SimplyMinimal/tailscale-network-topology-mapper/README.md

 * Allow switching between layers such as port level, host level, user/group level

 ### Disclaimer:
-This project is an independent creation and is not affiliated with Tailscale or its affiliates.
+This project is an independent creation and is not affiliated with Tailscale or its partners.
 It is solely intended as an expansion upon Tailscale's tools.